zrusev/microservices-architecture/README.md

 > http://monitoring.microservices.zrusev.me:5013/healthchecks-ui

 #### Final Notes
-- Both clusters of this demo app have been shut down due to resource heavy and costly clusterization on AWS which for the past three days billed around $50.
-Jenkins instance is alive for flow reference.
+- Both clusters of this demo app have been shut down due to resource heavy and costly clusterization on AWS.